PreciousGift05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%.2f\n" $NUM script that prints a number with two decimal places, followed by a new line
+printf "%x\n" $DECIMAL script that converts a number from base 10 to base 16